 Whether you are searching for a home or a tenant, we want you to find what you need.
 We’ve compiled some valuable information to help you find the perfect match for a home rental or home exchange opportunity (including house sitting or home sharing).

 Take a few minutes to register with us.
 Not only is registering free, it allows you to set up a profile that includes information about you and what you’re looking for so you will find the match that is right for you.
-Registering is especially important because messages from member to member have more credibility–many people prefer to work with other members connected to the site.
-Although messages from unregistered guests are submitted, if they lack detail, they might be blocked or ignored.
+Registering is especially important because only members of SabbaticalHomes may send messages to other members.

 Send Thoughtful Queries

 If you’re searching for a home or contacting a tenant, be sure to include information about yourself when sending a query to a potential match.
 Let them know how long you’re looking for accommodations.